JimMarshall35/JLib-Scheduler/README.md

     printf("Hello from task!\n");
 });

+-- if you want a task to be hi priority set HiPri to true when creating the task! its one of the CreateTask Parameters, autoset to false -- if you have a deep callstack set FiberSize to FiberSize::Heavy -- there are less heavy fibers than light fibers but heavy fibers get 512k stack vs 64

 // Or function pointer style
 void MyTask(void* data) { ... }
 Task* task = scheduler.CreateTask(MyTask, data);